b4shnhawx/OS-Backup-for-Raspberry/README.md

 blkid | cut -d " " -f3 | grep UUID
 ```

-When we have this two data, we just copy it in the configuration lines of the script.
+When we have this two data, we just copy it in the configuration lines of the script [piclone_lsblk.sh](https://github.com/davidahid/OS-Backup-for-Raspbery/blob/master/piclone/piclone_lsblk.sh).
 ```sh
 #------------------------------------------------ Configuration ------------------------------------------------